Fbullman/Final_Ski_Resort/README.md

 - What are the historical snowfall levels for the ski resorts of interest?
 - How do snowfall levels impact the number of ski resort visits in a given season?
+- Is there a correlation between the weather and user experience?
+- What does the content of user reviews reveal as highly impactful in either a positive or negative expereince?
 - How can we use both the review data and the weather to better understand how each affects attendance levels?
 - Can we use this data to make accurate predictions regarding the number of ski visits at a given resort?
 - What other recommendations can we offer to the resort?